High-Security Gate Buying Guide for Commercial & Industrial Organizations

 One important thing to note is that there is a difference between barrier arms for traffic control, and crash barrier arms.
 A crash arm has been crash tested to stop a vehicle.
 Damage to the vehicle and occupants will be severe if there is an impact with a crash beam.

 Here are some precautions to consider with regard to crash barriers:

 Consideration must be given to the selection and placement of vehicle barriers.
-Tymetal recommends that each site being considered for a traffic control barrier be reviewed by a traffic safety engineer during the planning stages (Tymetal does not provide these services).
+TYMETAL recommends that each site being considered for a traffic control barrier to be reviewed by a traffic safety engineer during the planning stages (TYMETAL does not provide these services).

 Crash barriers are tested to stop vehicles and impacts with the barrier will result in severe damage to the vehicle.
 Approaching vehicles as well as pedestrians must be warned as to the barrier’s presence and operation.